 It’s been a tragic week for Anthony Wallace, who recently started a GoFundMe Page after his daughter was born via C-section four weeks before the expected due date.
-Just days after the baby was born, his wife, Dr. Chaniece Wallace, a pediatric chief resident at Indiana University School of Medicine, died after developing symptoms of pre-eclampsia, a pregnancy complication characterized by high blood pressure.
+Just days after the baby was born, his wife, Dr. Chaniece Wallace, a black woman and pediatrics doctor at Indiana University School of Medicine, died after developing symptoms of pre-eclampsia, a pregnancy complication characterized by high blood pressure.

-Let’s honor Dr. Chaniece Wallace by putting an end to this disparity.
+Let’s honor Dr. Chaniece Wallace by putting an end to racial disparities in maternal mortality.

 A Painful Pregnancy